Mile High Five Foundation

 In 2009, five guys met over breakfast and decided to create an event to raise money for a great cause and have a fantastic time doing it.
 The result of our brainstorming was a black-tie boxing event in Denver, and Friday Night Fights was born.

-Proceeds from the 2017 Event will benefit the Emmanuel Sanders Foundation, Von’s Vision and other Denver-based youth organizations.
+Proceeds from the 2017 Event benefitted the Emmanuel Sanders Foundation, Von’s Vision and other Denver-based youth organizations.

 Thank you to all of our generous supporters!